 This is Commander John Robert Lewis Jnr., United States Navy Reserve Retired.
 I was born in Pittsburg, Pennsylvania on October 24, 1921.
 In August 1942, while a senior at the University of Michigan, I enlisted in the Navy V-7 program.

 During the months of April and May, Admiral Moon's staff planned vigorously for their part in the landings of Normandy at Utah Beach.
 During this time, practice landings were carried out at Slapton Sands, an area on the coast of Devon.
 Admiral Moon's flag ship was the USS Bayfield, APA 33.
 During exercise 'Tiger', our force of LSTs was attacked by German E-Boats in the English Channel.
-Three of these LSTs were sunk and 740 hundred troops drowned during the exercise.
+Two of these LSTs were sunk, one damaged, and 639 hundred troops drowned during the exercise.
 After this disaster, there were rumors that a board of inquiry would be held later on in the United States.
-This was one of the possible reasons we thought for Admiral Moon's suicide in August 1944.
+This was one of the possible reasons we thought for Admiral Moon's suicide in August 1944, among others.
 Admiral Moon was a very intense man, he slept only about four hours a night.
 He would work until midnight and then be up at 4 am, which is dawn in England at that time of the year.

 During exercise 'Tiger', one incident occurred to me personally that I will never forget.
 I was called to the flag bridge by Admiral Moon to record a message from him that he wanted to send to the shore.
 I was very slow during his dictation and fumbled quite often.
 He was a very impatient man, so he pulled a slip of paper from his coat pocket and wrote down the message and handed it to me to send.
 I still have this message with his handwriting on the scrap of paper amongst my memorabilia.